aplteam/Cider/docs/User-Guide.md

 While Link is perfect for bringing stuff into the workspace, putting together an environment in which development can take place requires more than just getting the code into the workspace.

-Note that in this document names stemming from the Cider configuration file are shown `like this`.
+I> Note that in this document names stemming from the Cider configuration file are shown `like this`.

 ## The solution